alexcamachogz/Fylo-data-storage-component/README.md

 ## 🚀 Getting Started
 Only you need download the project and open index.html.
 That's it.

+You can see the result here → [Data Storage Component](http://alejandra-camacho.me/Fylo-data-storage-component/)

 ## 🎨 Preview
 <details>
     <summary>🖥 Desktop version</summary>